gearmax-uw/gearmax-api/README.md

 If you would like to run this app in prod (production) environment, find *application.properties* and specify `spring.profiles.active=prod`.
 This specification will deploy the configurations in *application-prod.properties* when you start your app.

-Then go to *gearmax-api* and run `mvn clean install`.

-#### How to configure this app in dev environment, which requires using your own MySQL server?

-1. Set up a database named *demo* with MySQL.
-2. Find the file *gearmax-api/src/main/resources/application-dev.properties* and change the configuration:
-    - spring.datasource.username=[your MySQL username]
-    - spring.datasource.password=[your MySQL password]
-3. Run *main()* function in *GearmaxApiApplication* class.

-#### How to configure this app in prod environment, which requires using the production MySQL server?
+#### How to configure this app in prod environment?

 If you would like to change the production environment settings/configurations, find *gearmax-api/src/main/resources/application-prod.properties* and update the settings.
+Make sure the configurations to connect to Elasticsearch/MySQL/Redis match your case; otherwise, the app may not work properly.
+The same requirements apply to dev environment.

 To avoid leaking sensitive information, we use [Jasypt](https://github.com/ulisesbocchio/jasypt-spring-boot) to do the password encryption.
 Jasypt allows you to only specify the encrypted password in the *application.properties* file.
 For example, if you would like to